DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-dependencies.md

 ## Add Dependency

-A dependency type specifies which edges (right or left) of the preceding and succeeding tasks serve as the start and end points for the dependency.
+A dependency type specifies which edges (right or left - for preceding and succeeding tasks) serve as the start and end points for the dependency.

 Hold on the preceding task's required edge (marked with a circle) and drag the line to the required edge of the succeeding task.